rosyberti/website/advanced-python/pandas-data-input-output.md

 ---
 layout: page
-title: Data Input and Output in Pandas
+title: Local Data Input and Output in Pandas
 ---

 In this lesson, we will begin exploring data input and output with the pandas Python library.